 If you are anything like me you have probably wondered where your favourite artist gained the inspiration to ‘get into’ music.
-Well wonder no more! here is a pretty full list of top named artists who we asked one simple question “What was the first album you ever bought, and what did it mean to you ” The list is long, distinguished and without doubt the responses are more than interesting.
+Over the years I have asked artists I have met one simple question “What was the first album you ever bought?” and “what did it mean to you?”
+The list is long, distinguished and without doubt the responses are very interesting.

 Make sure you check out the full list, there are some big names towards the bottom that shouldn’t be missed.
 These include, Joey Tempest, Foy Vance and the brilliant John Waite.

 Jeff Pilson : Dokken, Foreigner

 The first record I remember buying was All Right Now by the Free, although I actually shoplifted it (don’t do this at home kids!!!!).
 Hey I was 12.
 But I remember the sound of the record just blew me away.
 The way the guitars sounded were so heavy- and the voice was so cool.
 Then the bass line sent me to another place.
 Still love that song.
 See Foreigner in Belfast

 John Waite (Bad English, The Babys, Solo Artist)